Summary and Analysis

 Upon arriving at Epps’ plantation, Platt is instructed to make an axe handle.
 He makes a curved one, similar to what he’d known in the North.
 Epps, used to seeing only straight handles, is surprised and impressed by Platt’s work.
 Platt then becomes very ill and almost dies before Epps finally calls a doctor to help.
 After he recovers, Platt is put to work picking cotton in the field—a job to which he is poorly suited.
 At length, Epps assigns him to other hard labors instead.

-Epps is known as a “nigger breaker,” and on his farm, “it was rarely that a day passed without one or more whippings.”
+Epps is the epitome of inhumane, and on his farm, “it was rarely that a day passed without one or more whippings.”
 Slaves were whipped for falling short of their cotton picking quotas, for breaking a branch in the field, for appearing to be idle in the field, for quarrelling with cabin-mates, and more.
 When drunk, Epps also had a peculiar habit of rousing his slaves at all times of the night and forcing them to dance for his entertainment.
 Those who danced too slowly were whipped.
 Platt was required to play the violin.

 Northup finishes this chapter by introducing the other slaves on Epps’ plantation, including Abram, Wiley, Phebe, Bob, Henry, Edward, and Patsey.
 Patsey is given special attention, described as “a splendid animal,” skillful, industrious, and the best cotton picker of all.
 She is also the most abused of all Epps’ slaves, a victim of her master’s frequent rapes and the hatred of her master’s wife.